- 8 Easy Tips for Lazy Gardening

 - seeds from pumpkins or squash

 Kitchen scraps make the best fertilizers!
 No more tossing your fruit and veggie waste.
 Instant fertilizers you can easily find are:

-- crushed egg shells
+- crushed eggshells

 - banana peels

-- shredded paper (from your kids’ school work!)
+- shredded paper

-- nitrogen-rich water from the fish tank and my all-time favorite
+- nitrogen-rich water from the fish tank

 What do you currently use your lawn for?
 If the answer is: for the kids (and pets) to run around in, that’s great!
-But reconsider how much running around space might be put to productive use.
+Let’s reconsider how much running around space might be put to productive use.
 Just imagine all those hours of mowing… Gone!

-Gardening author and permaculture proponent Toby Hemenway calls lawn-mowing “schizophrenic.”
+Gardening author and permaculture proponent Toby Hemenway calls lawn-mowing “crazy.”
 Why?
 In a typical lawn, we nurture the plant (in this case, grass) and yet we hold its full-potential growth back intentionally.
 As soon as grass grows, we mow it down!